Skip to main content

 What is the standard dosage?
 10 mg once daily 20 mg once daily

 How long is the typical treatment?
-Short-term or long-term as directed by a physician Short-term or long-term as directed by a physician
+Short-term or long-term, as directed by a physician Short-term or long-term, as directed by a physician

 Who typically uses the medication?
-Adults 18 years old and older Adults and children 8 years old and older (for treatment of MDD)
+Adults 18 years old and older Adults and children 8 years old and older (for the treatment of MDD)

 Conditions treated by Trintellix and Prozac

-Obsessive-compulsive disorder (OCD) Off-label Yes
+• Obsessive-compulsive disorder (OCD)

-Panic disorder Off-label Yes
+• Panic disorder

 Is Trintellix or Prozac more effective?